litexlang/golitex/README.md

 ## A Tour of LiTeX

-LiTeX is a very simple and powerful language.
-It takes Lean4 nearly 100 lines of code to implement syllogism from scratch, but LiTeX can write that in a way that even people who have not learned LiTeX can understand.
-Here is how:
+LiTeX is an incredibly simple yet powerful formal proof language.
+While Lean4 requires nearly 100 lines of code to implement syllogism from scratch, LiTeX can express the same logical reasoning in a way that is remarkably intuitive in just ~10 lines, even for those unfamiliar with the language.

 ```
 def mortal(something);